charming-art/api/docs/index.md

 });
 ```

-If the _child_ is a constant and the _childOptions.data_ is specified as a function, it is evaluated for each parent element, in order, being passed the current datum (_d_), the current index (_i_), and the current data (_data_).
-The function’s return value is then used to create a list of child elements and append to the current parent element.
+If the _child_ is a constant and the _childOptions.data_ is specified as a function, it is evaluated for each parent element, in order, being passed a context object with the current datum (_d_), the current index (_i_), the current data (_data_), and the current node (_node_).
+The function's return value is then used to create a list of child elements and append to the current parent element.

 ```js eval code=false
 (() => {